Zhuoqin/Scenario-Conversations-Editor/README.md

 This project was built by Javascript with d3.js.
 You'll be able to edit the conversations map and do any configuration you want including lines, avatars, conversation/responses context etc.

 ## Important:
-This repo is public and free for anyone for personal use, if any commercial use please touch in lanzhuoqin@gmail.com
+This repo is public and free for anyone for personal use.
+If any commercial use please touch in lanzhuoqin@gmail.com